goggledefogger/smugglers-town-ai-gemini/TASKS.md

 The game uses a server-authoritative architecture with client-side interpolation.
 The client renders the game world based on state updates received from the server and sends user input.

 - **Server (`packages/server/`)**: Node.js with Colyseus.
 Manages the game simulation (`ArenaRoom.ts`) in a fixed update loop.
 Uses shared schemas (`@smugglers-town/shared-schemas`) for state and shared utilities (`@smugglers-town/shared-utils`) for constants/helpers.
 Handles player connections, input, authoritative physics calculations, collision detection, game rules, and AI control.
 - **Client (`packages/client/`)**: React with Vite, TypeScript, PixiJS, and MapLibre GL JS.
 The `GameCanvas.tsx` component manages rendering, connection to the server, input handling, and displaying the game state.
 Uses shared schemas (`@smugglers-town/shared-schemas`) and utilities (`@smugglers-town/shared-utils`).
-Converts server meter coordinates to geographic coordinates (`worldToGeo` - currently local util) for map positioning and sprite projection.
+Converts server meter coordinates to geographic coordinates (`worldToGeo`) for map positioning and sprite projection.
 Interpolates visual elements between state updates.

 ### Relevant Files